 What Is a BS5837 Tree Survey?

-Determining whether or not root protection is possible based on the requirements of the project is equally important.
-A comprehensive BS5837 tree survey will outline how best to protect the tree stem, branches and roots of the trees within the site.
-Healthy roots lead to healthy trees, and by mapping the Root Protection Area of each tree ensures that the trees within the site remain healthy during and after construction.
+The first phase is to accurately plot and record the health of the trees within a site as this is critical to ensuring that the best trees are retained.
+The survey allows recommendations for tree removal based on the condition of the quality of the trees (classed as either A, B, C or U).
+A comprehensive BS5837 tree survey will outline how best to protect the roots and branches of retained trees.
+Damaged roots lead to unhealthy trees, so mapping the Root Protection Area of each tree ensures that the trees within the site remain healthy during and after construction.

-A specific type of tree protection fencing is required to ensure that trees are adequately protected during construction.
+Before any proposed layout is finalised, an arboriculturist should view your project and development area to see which trees would best enhance your project.
+Following the initial tree survey and impact assessment, a Tree Protection Plan may be drawn up to show how those trees of good quality are to be protected during construction.
+A specific type of tree protection fencing is required to ensure that trees are adequately protected from construction activity.
 The fencing must be robust enough to withstand construction site activity and cost-effective enough to not burden the finances of the project.
 A BS5837 tree survey report will stipulate the most suitable type of fencing for each individual project.